MasterOfArgh/EconomyCards/README.md

-EconomyCards - A console-based RogueLike corporate simulation game

-What is it?
+EconomyCards - A Console-Based RogueLike Corporate Simulation Game What is it?
-EconomyCards will be a RogueLike card game in the likes of "Reigns" by Nerial.
-However your goal is to keep your business financially sustainable for as long as you can.
+EconomyCards is a RogueLike card game inspired by "Reigns" by Nerial.
+Your goal is to keep your business financially sustainable for as long as possible.
 Keep the money flowing and expand branches to become the most successful business in the world!

+Key Features:
-- Manage your income and expenditure as a mana-based system
+Manage your income and expenditure as a mana-based system.
-- Conquer new Markets to maximize profits in a dynamic economy system based on a stock-market
+Conquer new markets to maximize profits in a dynamic economy system based on a stock-market.
-- Leave your mark with a highscore system ingame
+Leave your mark with an in-game highscore system.

-What is this mess of a code?
-idk im trying

-installation?
-this will be executable c++ code ig
+Installation
+This will be executable C++ code.
+Instructions for building and running the game will be provided in the future.

+Development Status
 Will it be finished?
-idk this is my first attempt at a game
+Not sure, this is my first attempt at a game.
+Recent developments?
+No.

-Gameplay?
+Gameplay
-You will probably only control the gameplay text-based.
-You will use console input to select/play cards, navigate the menu and communicate wthi the game in general.
+You will probably only control the gameplay through text-based inputs.
+Use console commands to select/play cards, navigate the menu, and communicate with the game.

-Planned features:
+Planned Features
-oh boy finally

-CARDS
+Cards
-- evolving card deck containing cards:
+Evolving card deck containing cards with various impacts:

-	- small impact, like buffs to investment(passive), gamble a share in a different market(active)
+Small impact: Buffs to investment (passive), gamble a share in a different market (active).
-	- medium impact, like buying new machinery for your factories, layoffs, marketing
+Medium impact: Buying new machinery for your factories, layoffs, marketing.
-	- high impact, like assassinating politicians, mass layoffs, migrate countries
+High impact: Assassinating politicians, mass layoffs, migrating to other countries.
-- cards will attain different goals, you could get like a second life migrating to a country with low wages or accelerate to lategame migrating to a tax haven
+Cards will help you achieve different goals, such as:

+Getting a second life by migrating to a country with low wages.
+Accelerating to the late game by migrating to a tax haven.
-- cards wil be given out randomly
+Cards will be given out randomly and will cost money.
-- cards will cost MONEY

-MONEY
+Money
-- money will be realised as a realisation of income/expenditures, in gameplay it will be classic mana system for card games
+Money will be realized as a reflection of income/expenditures, functioning as a classic mana system for card games.
-- money will be gained through your wagies' and your own hard work (lmao), passively thorugh investments and probably directly through played cards
+Money will be gained through your workers' and your own efforts, passively through investments, and probably directly through played cards.
-- dont go broke

-MISC
+Don't go broke.
+Miscellaneous
-- simulated stock market you maybe should base your decisions off ;)
+Simulated stock market to base your decisions on.
-- vibes and world building
+Immersive vibes and world-building.
-- highscore sytem with highscore being honored in game
-- i hope to get new ideas on the way and am open to suggestions but dont expect me sharing CAKE >:(

-Recent developements?
-n o

-known bugs?
-ofc not

-contributions?
-yes, please
+Highscore system with in-game honors.
+Contributions
-i will decide about any changes on my own tho
+Yes, please!
+I will decide about any changes on my own, though.

-Authors?
+Known Bugs
+Of course not.
+(But seriously, if you find any, let me know!)

+Authors
-me :)
+Me :)